Who Was Mum Bett?

 Earning Her Freedom

 Betts hadn't just fled out of fear, though.
 Through all the talk she'd heard around the Ashley home about the rights of the Colonies, Bett had come to believe she'd been guaranteed some rights of her own.
-To her ears, the new Massachusetts Constitution extended its protection to all people in the Commonwealth, even slaves.
+To her ears, the new Massachusetts Constitution extended its protection to all people in the Commonwealth, even enslaved people.

 In Sedgwick, she found the perfect person to represent her.
-He was looking to mount a legal attack against the practice of slavery, and through Bett and another slave, Brom, attached to the cause, he'd discovered the perfect test case.
+He was looking to mount a legal attack against the practice of slavery, and through Bett and another enslaved person, Brom, attached to the cause, he'd discovered the perfect test case.
 On August 21, 1781, Brom and Bett v.
 Ashley was first argued before the Court of Common Pleas.

 It took only a day for the jury to find in the plaintiffs' favor.
 Bett and Brom were freed and awarded 30 shillings in damages.
 Ashley appealed the decision but quickly dropped the case.
 While he pleaded with Bett to return to his home as a paid servant, she refused, choosing instead to work for Sedgwick's family.